Kristina01111000/WordPressTheme/README.md

 	-> add join now sections throughout page (3 or 4) not after every section -> members side bar or menu?
 	-> top menu will probably completely change
+	-> look up how to make an accordion on wp

 To do: